AlexAgo83/Sentry/readme.md

-# Project Overview
+# Sentry

-This project is a JavaScript game engine with a focus on simplicity and ease of use.
+Sentry is a JavaScript game engine with a focus on simplicity and ease of use.

 # Features